The impact of good bots, malicious bots, and event-based detection

 - Customizable business policies: When needed, businesses can create policies and rules to guide the AI.
 They can optimize protection for their specific operations and goals.

-Event-Based Bot Detection takes the most advanced approach to bot protection.
+Kount’s bot protection solution takes the most advanced approach to bot detection.
 Built on the Identity Trust Global NetworkTM, Kount’s solution accurately identifies malicious bot activity.
 With Kount’s networked data, the solution can link network, device, and behavioral characteristics to billions of fraud and trust-related signals.
 Then it assesses risk in real time, within the context of an attack.

 Kount’s unique view of the complete customer journey allows it to establish a baseline of normal behavior across the customer journey.
 Having that, it can quickly identify abnormal, high-risk behavior.
 And it can offer a critical advantage to mitigating bot attacks and their effects on customers.